RidchardTerry/RidchardTerry.github.io/sample_page.md

 - QA<br>
 <br>

-### 2 Unpublished bosses (one is an nartial art warrior and another one is a creature)
+### 2 Unpublished bosses (one is an martial art warrior and another one is a creature)
 I've involved every process form start to finished as designer along with feature of that character used<br>

 ## Combat design